SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 - Fixing bugs
 - Learning and managing idiosyncrasies

 And more.
-Essentially, all the risks that are part of learning a language have now been *doubled* and are in *two* separate systems, instead of *one*, thereby **doubling the risk and related cost** of a solution that is required to be built using this strategy.
+Essentially, all the risks that are part of learning a language have now been *doubled* and are in *two* separate systems, instead of *one*, thereby **doubling the risk and associated cost** of a solution that is required to be built using this strategy.

 ## Fostering Innovation and Inspiration

 Why is being an expert so important?
 Well, the first quality that comes to mind is exactly that: *quality*.
 An expert developer understands the system on a much more fundamental level, meaning they understand its quirks and deficiencies.
 They also understand its pitfalls but more importantly they can start using such knowledge to contribute back and *innovate this system* and provide even more value back the very entity that granted them expert status in the first place.

 From a business perspective, an expert is a better return on investment as they produce *higher quality* software, one with less bugs and higher functionality.
 From a community perspective, an invested, motivated expert provides *even greater value* because they have the opportunity to further *innovate* this community, which in turn provides a positive feedback loop to *further innovate and inspire* the ecosystem in which they attained expert status.

+## Higher Purpose

 As I mentioned, I feel that the work we do here is art, which means that on a fundamental level the work we do here has higher purpose.
 I have to say that I like where I have seen the latest messaging from this year's [//build](https://www.microsoft.com/en-us/build) (2018) that positions the [world as a computer](https://www.zdnet.com/article/microsoft-ceo-nadella-the-whole-world-is-now-a-computer/).
 That is a pretty inspiring and bold image.